Please follow the health advice for the workplace listed below:

 The infected student or anyone who becomes aware of a confirmed case must inform his/her Master/Warden immediately.
 The Master/Warden will immediately notify the Dean of Student Affairs who will then notify the Chairman of the TFID.
 The Task Force will mobilize the necessary resources to respond to the case.

-If you develop fever and respiratory symptoms, you should:
+If you develop fever, respiratory symptoms, sudden loss of taste or smell or even very mild symptoms, you should:

 Please also see here.

-If there is any chance that your health condition may be related to COVID-19, you should go to the nearest Accident and Emergency Department of the Hospital Authority directly, where rapid test for COVID-19 is available.
+If there is any chance that your health condition may be related to COVID-19, you should go to the nearest Accident and Emergency Department of the Hospital Authority directly, where test for COVID-19 is available.
+You may also obtain COVID-19 testing at various service providers.
+For details, please visit this website.

 For enquiries about COVID-19, travel control and quarantine arrangements by the Government of Hong Kong, please call the CHP hotline 2125-1111 / 2125-1122 or browse CHP’s website (https://www.chp.gov.hk/en/index.html).